stephane46/memopyk-devis/docs/MEMOPYK_Frontend_Build_Brief.md

 ## 🧭 Context
 MEMOPYK is a service that transforms clients’ photos and videos into personalized “films souvenirs.”
 The **backend** for MEMOPYK’s Quote System is already complete and running.
+As of 13 Nov 2025, Ticket 3 (transactional /v1/quotes repositories, validators, and routes) is merged into `develop`, giving us production-ready quote CRUD, versioning, and lines APIs.
 It provides secure API endpoints for:
 - Quote creation, versioning, acceptance, and PDF generation
 - Offline sync and JSON backups